 Here’s our recommendation:

-Step 2: Use your password manager to generate unique, random passwords for each of your accounts.
-The default length and character mix are perfectly sufficient, but you can make your passwords longer if you wish.
+- Step 2: Use your password manager to generate unique, random passwords for each of your accounts.
+The default length and character mix are sufficient, but you can make your passwords longer if you wish.

-You can read all about passphrases in our previous article.
+- Step 3: For your password manager and any passwords you must memorize, we recommend using a passphrase.
+You can read all about passphrases(new window) in our previous article.
 Generally, you should use four or five random, uncommon words.